ARM-software/AVH/DoxyGen/simulation/src/using.md

 Embedded applications typically run with an infinite loop that ensures continuous program execution.
 But for executing regression tests as part of Continuous Integration (CI) workflows it is often required that program execution is stopped after a test is completed, so that the next test can be started.

-AVH simulation models provide `shutdown_on_eot` parameter that enables simple implementation of such program exit.
+FVP models have `shutdown_on_eot` parameter that enables simple implementation of such program exit.
 The parameter should be set in the model configuration file (*vht_config.txt* explained above), for example for VHT_Corstone_SSE-300:

 ```
 mps3_board.uart0.shutdown_on_eot=1   # (bool, init-time) default = '0' : Shutdown simulation when a EOT (ASCII 4) char is transmitted (useful for regression tests when semihosting is not available)